lines-of-codes/litechat/README.md

 litechat makes use of the Web Crypto API and has the following process.

-When creating an account: generate a Ed25519 key pair and store the private key locally, and public key on the server.
+When creating an account: generate a RSA-OAEP key pair and store the private key locally, and public key on the server.

 When starting a conversation: